Retiring to the country – 8 things to discuss before your parents decide

 - Will you even find a suitable property?
 Smaller properties are often at a premium, and do you want to take on a large house and all its demands?
 The “Over The Hill” drama short highlights the issues that could present themselves when maintaining a larger house.

 - If you find a home the right size, will it be suitable for your needs as you grow older?
 Narrow stairways and latched doors may be full of rustic charm, but could they cause problems when you’re not quite so mobile?
+As access BDD stairlifts points out, we need to be able to move around the home as easily as possible at any stage of our lives.

 - What about the upkeep of the property?
 You might be happy to do it all to start with, but you may need help as time passes.
 Are there people around that you can employ?